Does Law Enforcement Need Search Warrants to Use Drug Dogs?

 The Penalties for Possession of Marijuana in Pennsylvania

 While some states throughout the U.S. have legalized marijuana for medicinal and recreational purposes, Pennsylvania is not yet one of them.
 As such, the possession of this Schedule I substance is considered a serious crime and a conviction on these charges could result in significant penalties.
-The Pennsylvania State Police report that in June of […]
+The consequences that those charged with this drug crime […]

 Read More